adammhaile/rrgit/README.md

 `rrgit watch`

+**NOTE:** Currently the `watch` command is disabled under Windows.
+I cannot get the `watchdog` python package to work reliably for Windows at this time.

 Watch the local `rrgit` directory tree and automatically push all changes to the remote machine.
 This is useful if you will be making many changes and runnings tests after each.
 Instead of running the `push` command each time the files will be pushed as soon as they are saved locally.

 ## `.rrgitignore` file